 Silicone Rubber Heaters

-Although most silicone heaters are manufactured in a flat flexible shape, Durex regularly manufactures silicone rubber heating elements in a variety of formed shapes.
+Silicone rubber heaters are manufactured from high grade silicone rubber materials that provide increased flexibility and unparalleled performance.
+Although most silicone heaters are manufactured in a flat flexible heater shape, Durex regularly manufactures silicone rubber heaters in a variety of formed shapes.
 Forming can provide superior heat transfer, and ease of installation by the customer.
-A typical design would be a cylindrical shaped element that "snaps" onto a pipe of the same diameter.
-Using proprietary techniques, Durex can form silicone rubber heaters into more complex shapes depending on the customer's requirements.

 - Custom flexible designs